Why do this

 set the number of minutes/hours.

 - Be sure the “When time expires” field is set to open attempts are submitted automatically.
+This means as soon as time expires whatever work the student has completed will

 - If using categories in your gradebook, select the appropriate grade category for the